timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 <h2>Remembering past faithfulness</h2>
 The night before a recent MRI, my oldest son Caleb caught me reading my bible on my knees.
 It just happened to be Psalm 77 and he asked me why I seemed sad.
 Candidly, I told him I was talking to God about my doctor’s appointment in the morning.
 With great fear he asked, “are you going to get a shot?”
 He knows from experience how miserable that can be.
 I told him that I would have to get a shot, but that wasn’t what I was most scared about.

 I asked if I could show him a portion of what I was reading.
-I'm finding it's concluding appeal to remember God's faithfulness encouraging when I don’t understand what he's doing in the moment.
+We read the encouraging appeal to <i>remember God's faithfulness</i> especially when we're afraid and it feels like all hope is lost.

 <x-blockquote class="font-mono" cite="https://www.esv.org/Psalm+77:10-20/" caption="Psalm 77:10-20">
     <div>